Water: Healthy Watersheds

 Landscape Condition Assessments

 The active river area framework offers a more holistic vision of a river than solely considering the river channel as it exists in one place at one particular point in time.
-The Active River Area represents the lands that contain both aquatic and riparian habitats and those that contain processes that interact with and contribute to a stream or river channel over time.
-Mapping the active river area, including intact headwaters and largest intact riparian area (e.g. the Connecticut River), provides a way to assess the aquatic component of green infrastructure.
+The active river area represents the lands that contain both aquatic and riparian habitats and those that contain processes that interact with and contribute to a stream or river channel over time.
+Mapping the active river area, including intact headwaters and the largest intact riparian areas, provides a way to assess the aquatic component of green infrastructure.

 Southeastern Ecological Framework Project

-The EPA Southeastern U.S. Ecological Framework Project uses landscape ecology principles and GIS technology to identify a network of green infrastructure connecting primary ecological areas.
-The approach is intended to be used by states and local communities to guide decisions on protecting important natural areas and ecological systems and their connecting corridors.
+The EPA Southeastern U.S. Ecological Framework Project uses landscape ecology principles and a GIS based model to identify ecological significant areas and connectivity.
+The resulting ecological network is intended to be used by states and local communities to guide decisions on protecting important natural areas and ecological systems and their connecting corridors.

 Natural Connections: Green Infrastructure in Wisconsin, Illinois, and Indiana